 What adware does is it forces you to view and click ads to generate income.
 For example, it can inject a code into the source code of every page you visit.
 When you click on anything on that page, your computer opens an ad window that registers as an ad click.

 Aside from ads themselves, adware can contain trackers that monitor what websites you visit.
 The adware then uses that to show you even more targeted ads.
-Some adware might even go as far as selling your browsing data to third-party ad networks, generating even more income.
-It’s a vicious cycle where the adware creator always comes out on top – at the expense of your privacy, digital safety, and convenience.
+Some adware goes even further — selling your browsing data to third-party ad networks to squeeze out more revenue.
+It’s a vicious cycle where the adware creator always comes out on top, at the expense of your privacy, digital safety, and sanity.

 Is Adware a Virus?